Nuggets beat Jazz in OT despite 57 from Mitchell | Sports-Games

 Denver rallied in the fourth to overcome a five-point deficit.
 Grant hit a 3-pointer and then converted a full-court pass from Jokic into a layup to make it 94-93 with 6:40 left.
 Mitchell hit a 3-pointer and two free throws to give the Jazz a four-point lead but Jokic scored five straight to put Denver ahead 103-102.

-Mitchell again drilled a 3-pointer, scored on a driving layup and hit two free throws to put the Jazz ahead by four, but Murray answered with eight points and Mitchell hit another jumper to tie it at 113 with 49 seconds left.
+Mitchell again drilled a 3-pointer and scored on a driving layup to put the Jazz ahead by four, but Murray answered with eight points and Mitchell hit another jumper to tie it at 113 with 49 seconds left.
 Jokic and Mitchell each hit two free throws to make it 115-all, and Jokic missed a short hook at the buzzer, sending the game to overtime.